emmanuelbrim/Stock-analysis/README.md

 ## Summary
-- The advantages of refactoring code includes fewer bugs, fast execution and easy to read.
+- The advantages of refactoring code includes fewer bugs, faster execution and easy to read whiles the time involved in refactoring and the tendency of making mistakes serve as its cons.

-- The runtime of the original VBA script was improved after refactoring.
+- Much time was invested in restructing the script though the runtime of the original VBA script was improved after refactoring.